Ninja-Jutsu/Book-it/README.md

 # Book-it:

 **Overview:**
 This project is a renting service provider built using Next.js 14.
-It allows users to:
+This web application is responsive and suitable for all devices It allows users to:

 - Create a profile using Social Media accounts
 - Create a profile & update it